nemisj/docs/cv.md

 Major:"Business Informatics".

-This education was focused mainly on Business processes and almost nothing on technical.
-Since I preffer to dive deep into the technologies and software, I was not suited for this education.
-As a result of that I have not finished this study and moved over to "The Hague University of Applied Sciences".
+This education was focused mainly on Business processes and there was almost nothing technical.
+Since I preffer to dive deep into the technologies and software, this education was a bad match for me.
+As a result of that I haven't finished this study and moved to "The Hague University of Applied Sciences" to do the real software developmnt.

 ##### 1990 - 2000 : Highschool in Ukraine